pauliux/cities-manager/README.md

 ## In order to run this project you need to:

+### OPTION 1 (easiest):

+Navigate to main folder (the one that contains `docker-compose.yml file`) in terminal and run `docker-compose up --build` command.
+This will start both frontend and backend.
+Your application will be accessible in `localhost:3000`

+### OPTION 2:

 1. Start backend:
     1. You need to navigate to `\backend\src\main\java\com\application\cities\CitiesApplication.java`
     2. run `main` method in `CitiesApplication.java` class.
 By doing this, the backend application will: